Viburnum prunifolium

 Viburnum prunifolium - plum -leafed snowball

-Viburnum Prunifolium is a deciduous shrub or small tree that can reach a height of 3 to 7 meters.
+Viburnum prunifolium is a deciduous shrub or small tree that can reach a height of 3 to 7 meters.
 The trunk is usually short and branched, and the bark is gray to brown, with a slightly furrowed texture that becomes rougher with increasing age of the plant.

-The flowers of Viburnum Prunifolium appear in late spring to early summer (May to June) and are arranged in thick, flat umbels that have a diameter of around 5 to 10 centimeters.
+The flowers of Viburnum prunifolium appear in late spring to early summer (May to June) and are arranged in thick, flat umbels that have a diameter of around 5 to 10 centimeters.
 Each flower is small, about 5 to 8 millimeters in diameter, and of cream -white color.
 The flowers exude a light, pleasant fragrance that attracts pollinating insects, especially bees and butterflies.

 After flowering, the plant develops edible fruits that are classified as stone fruits.
 These tires in late summer until early autumn (August to September) and are initially red, but colored dark blue to black with ripe.
 The fruits are about 1 centimeter tall and contain a single seed.
 They are edible and have a sweet and sour taste, but are mainly consumed by birds that contribute to spreading the seeds.